ibm-cloud-docs/CDN/how-to-https.md

    ```
    {: pre}

-3. If needed, open your Nginx server configuration file. `/etc/nginx/nginx.conf` and `/etc/nginx/conf.d/` are the default locations for configuration files.
+3. Optionally, open your Nginx server configuration file. `/etc/nginx/nginx.conf` and `/etc/nginx/conf.d/` are the default locations for configuration files.

-4. If needed, add your CDN domain as an additional **server_name** to the server block for your origin.
+4. Optionally, add your CDN domain as an additional **server_name** to the server block for your origin.

-5. If you had to modify your Nginx server configuration, restart the Nginx server with minimal downtime by using the following command:
+5. If you modified your Nginx server configuration, restart the Nginx server with minimal down time by using the following command:

       ```
       nginx -s reload